GetDKAN/dkan_sci_metadata/modules/dkan_sci_citation/README.md

 ## Adding additional styles

 This module supports citation rendering in many common styles.
-Too add additional styles in .csl format:

-- Add item name as indicated by `.csl` file to form options array in `dkan_sci_citation_form()`
-- Add `.csl` file to `./includes/vendor/citation-style-language/styles-distribution`
+We are working on a better way to change the list of available styles, but currently we recommend:

+- Create a fork of https://github.com/citation-style-language/styles-distribution.git
+- Remove all csl files except the ones you want to use
+- Update this module's composer.json to pull the styles-distribution library from your fork.

 ## Attribution